chetan25/practice-deno/README.md

+---
+title: Sample APi with Deno
+excerpt: This is simple api built with Deno, in an effort to learn and explore Deno.
+Tools: ['Deno']
+---

 # Deno Sample API
 This is a practice code to, try out deno to build a backend api and consume it in a Front-end app.